 |September 1, 2021||All funds must be obligated according to the USED definition of obligation.|

-A non-public school may apply to receive reimbursement, and services or assistance to address educational disruptions resulting from COVID-19 for:
+A nonpublic school may apply to receive services or assistance from the SEA or its contractors to address educational disruptions resulting from COVID-19 for:

-- Section (C) shall not be reimbursable, except portable air purification systems shall be an allowable, reimbursable expense
+- Section (C) shall not be reimbursable, except that portable air purification systems shall be an allowable reimbursable expense

 - Section (D) shall not be reimbursable